iamthefox/luxafor/README.md

 # Luxafor

-A simple library to control your Luxafor device via node.js
+A simple library to control your Luxafor device using Node

 ## About Luxafor